 • Copy of the approved construction plans.

-Once the documentation listed above is obtained, the attorney should address every item on the following checklist:
+Once the documentation listed above is obtained while buying a property, the attorney should address every item on the following checklist:

 • Title Search: A certification should be obtained from the appropriate Title Registry Office regarding the status of the property, stating who the owner is and whether any mortgages, liens or encumbrances affect it.
-The buyer should insist that his or her attorney confirm the results of the Registrar's search by investigating the pertinent files at the Title Registry Office.
+In buying a property, the buyer should insist that his or her attorney confirm the results of the Registrar’s search by investigating the pertinent files at the Title Registry Office.

 • Survey: An independent surveyor should verify that the property to be sold coincides with the one shown on the survey presented by the seller except when the property is located in a previously inspected subdivision.
 Cases have occurred in which a buyer acquires title over a property some distance away from the one he or she believes to be purchasing due to careless work by a previous surveyor or to fraud by the seller.
 The survey should be checked even when the seller provides a government-approved plat.